akltech/Object-Detection/README.md

 ## Step 1: Read, display and write a video.

-OpenCV's HighGUI API provides methods to access your computer hardware and file system and display video streams in the High-level GUI (Graphical User Interface).
-A GUI allows you to interact with a computer system through visual graphics, such as clickable file icons on a Windows OS.
+OpenCV's HighGUI API lets you read and write video files and play videos in the High-level GUI.
+A GUI (Graphical User Interface) allows you to interact with a computer system through graphical icons, such as folder icons on a Windows desktop.
 With the HighGUI module, you can read and write videos into a given directory and view them in real time.

-**To load, view, and write a video, follow these steps:**
+**To capture videos from a file, play videos, and write videos, follow these steps:**

   1. Import the dependencies: ```cv2``` and ```datetime```

   2. To capture a video from your file system, call the ```VideoCapture()``` method.
-Pass a parameter to this method to capture a video file or a camera on your computer.
-For example, you can usually input ```0``` as an argument to retrieve your webcam feed.
-The following code sample shows how to use the ```VideoCapture()``` method to capture a video from your file system:
+This method takes a video file path or an integrated camera as a parameter.
+For example, you can usually pass ```0``` as an argument to capture your webcam feed.
+The following code sample shows how to use the ```VideoCapture()``` method to load a video from your file system:
   <br></p>
     ```
     cap = cv2.VideoCapture('video path')
     ```

-  3. Set the output video's frame size by calling the ``` get()``` method.
-To obtain the default resolution of the frames in a video stream, you can pass an enumerator as a parameter to the ``` get()``` method--for example, ```CAP_PROP_FRAME_WIDTH```.
-The default resolutions of your system will apply.
+  3. Define the height and width of the output video by calling the ``` get()``` method.
+To set the resolution of your frames, pass an enumerator as a parameter to the ``` get()``` method.
+For example, ```CAP_PROP_FRAME_WIDTH``` will return the width of the video file.
+The default resolutions will depend on your system.
+For more information on enumerators in OpenCV, see <a href="https://docs.opencv.org/3.4/d4/d15/group__videoio__flags__base.html" target="_blank">Enumerations.</a>
     <br></p>
-Alternatively, you can modify your output video's frame size by passing a number as a parameter to the ```get()``` method, as follows in the code sample below.
-For more information about other enumerators, see <a href="https://docs.opencv.org/3.4/d4/d15/group__videoio__flags__base.html" target="_blank">Enumerations.</a>
+Alternatively, you can get the default frame size by passing a number as an argument to this method:
 <br></p>
      ```
      frame_width = int(cap.get(3))